Anzac Day 2019 Newcastle

 Newcastle Transport buses

 Please note that due to the Anzac Day march later in the morning, buses that usually travel down King St will use alternate routes and temporary stops until the roads have reopened.
-To see if your bus is affected make sure to use the Trip planner to plan your trip before heading out on the day.
+To see if your bus is affected make sure to use the to plan your trip before heading out on the day.

 Additional early-morning bus services: